cbmira01/Ollama-for-SQL-Server/Docs/ROADMAP.md

   - Would this query be too slow?
 GPU context has to be dumped and recreated when models are switched.
   - Would being able to specify a subset list of models be useful?

+---

+### Improvements and maintenance

 - **Project configuration**
   - A lot of unexposed settings are cropping up all over.
   - New features are going to need highly tweaked LLM prompts.
   - Configure at build time, or via SQL queries?

+- **Ollama context field deprecated**: With Ollama 0.5.4 (Dec 2024), the context field in requests has been deprecated.
+Currently, the `CompleteMultiplePrompts` function depends on the context array to link iterated queries.
+How would this scheme work going forward?

+- **Better model for SQL coding?** [SqlCoder:15b](https://ollama.com/library/sqlcoder:15b)

 ---